ChanSuri/GymGenius/Temperature optimization and energy efficiency/README.md

 - **MQTT Integration**: Subscribes to environmental and occupancy data, and updates HVAC control commands based on the incoming data.
 - **Threshold Management**: Dynamically updates temperature thresholds through MQTT messages.
 - **Gym Schedule Awareness**: Controls HVAC based on the gym's opening hours, including pre-conditioning the environment before opening and shutting down when unoccupied before closing.
-- **REST API**: Provides a RESTful API endpoint to check the current HVAC state, thresholds, and occupancy.

 ## Installation

 ### Prerequisites
 - Python 3.x
 - `paho-mqtt` library
-- `cherrypy` library
 - `requests` library

 ## Usage

 ### Service Registration
 The service registers itself at startup by calling the `register_service` function.

-### Interacting with the REST API
-You can interact with the service's REST API at `http://localhost:8084/hvac` to retrieve the current HVAC status, thresholds, and occupancy.

 ## MQTT Topics